naturalis/tolomatic-java/README.md

 **Setting up the project**

-To set up the project, first create a new Java project in IntelliJ.
+1. To set up the project, first create a new Java project in IntelliJ.
 This can be done, by performing the steps in the instructions below.

+Creating a new Java project:

     1. Press 'File > New Project';